 Questions?
 Call us for a free consultation today at 303-731-0719.

 Colorado indecent exposure is closely related to Public Indecency, C.R.S.
 18-7-301.
 However, there are important distinctions that can impact whether you will have to register as a sex offender or not.
 Questionable conduct includes:

 - Public nudity such as sunbathing

 - Urination in public

-Whether your Indecent Exposure took place in Denver, Adams, Jefferson, Larimer or another Colorado county, we’re there for you.
+Whether your indecent exposure took place in Denver, Adams, Jefferson, Larimer or another Colorado county, we’re there for you.
 Why let one mishap ruin potential employment opportunities or security clearances?
-At O’Malley and Sawyer, LLC we are prepared to challenge your charges head on with the District Attorney and Court.
+At Sawyer Legal Group, LLC we are prepared to challenge your charges head on with the District Attorney and Court.
 In some instances, we can arrange favorable plea agreements that include counseling instead of jail time.
 Most importantly, we want to ensure that you are not required to register as a sex offender.
 Sex Offender Registration can have serious implications in your life.

 Charges for Indecent Exposure can come without warning.
 If you have been contacted by the police, be smart, exercise your right to remain silent and call us today at 303-731-0719 Together, we can protect your future.